nanog75/code-hints/README.md

-# code-hints
+# code-samples
-Code Samples showcasing more than you need to know before you attempt the hackathon on the Nanog75 Hackathon Topology.
+Code Samples to showcase a typical workflow using the Nanog75 Hackathon Topology.
+Add and Modify to achieve the same goal.